barbagroup/geoclaw-landspill/README.md

 9. utah_maya_no_evaporation

 Users can use the Python script `run.py` under the folder `utilities` to run these cases.
-The usage of of this script is
+The usage of this script is

 ```
 $ python run.py <path to the case>